stelb/footloose-postgres/README.md

-# postgres setup with ansible
+# postgres setup with footloose and ansible

 ## Features